Unique Time Keep for Free

 Sirius Knowledge cycles: Tech / Art

-Since 1700 we´ve entered a time with new technology being brought fourth, and this is cyclical in my point of view.
+Since 1700 we are in a time in which new technology is continously being brought fourth (see here), and this bringing fourth is cyclical in my point of view.
 The relevant cycle is the 50 year cycle of Sirius A & B. When the two stars are far apart, apastron, this cycle starts.
 Below follow themes from past Sirius Tech cycles up until present day:

 1. 1663 - 1715: Scientific Revolution: Building on earlier work, figures such as Newton developed laws of motion and universal gravitation.
 Optics and Astronomy: Developments in telescopes ushered crucial discoveries of celestial bodies.
 Clockmaking and Timekeeping: Precision in timekeeping improved navigation and scientific measurement.
 Global Trade Networks: Expanded through colonization and discovery, reshaping economies and cultural exchanges.